Deep Face Recognition: A Survey: Diverse recognition scenes of deep learning

 \subsubsection{Makeup Face Recognition}

 Makeup is widely used by the public today, but it also brings challenges for FR due to significant facial appearance changes.
 The research on matching makeup and nonmakeup face images is receiving increasing attention.
-Li et al. \cite{li2017anti} generated nonmakeup images from makeup ones by a bi-level adversarial network (BLAN) and then used the synthesized nonmakeup images for verification (Fig. \ref{fig14}).
-Sun et al. \cite{sun2017weakly} pretrained a triplet network on the free videos and fine-tuned it on small makeup and nonmakeup datasets.
+Li et al. \cite{li2018anti} generated nonmakeup images from makeup ones by a bi-level adversarial network (BLAN) and then used the synthesized nonmakeup images for verification as shown in Fig. \ref{fig14}.
+Sun et al. \cite{sun2017weakly} pretrained a triplet network on videos and fine-tuned it on a small makeup datasets.
+Specially, facial disguise \cite{kushwaha2018disguised,singh2019disguised,singh2019recognizing} is a challenging research topic in makeup face recognition.
+By using disguise accessories such as wigs, beard, hats, mustache, and heavy makeup, disguise introduces two variations: (i) when a person wants to obfuscate his/her own identity, and (ii) another individual impersonates someone else's identity.
+Obfuscation increases intra-class variations whereas impersonation reduces the inter-class dissimilarity, thereby affecting face recognition/verification task.
+To address this issue, a variety of methods are proposed.
+Zhang et al. \cite{zhang2018deep} first trained two DCNNs for generic face recognition and then used Principal Components Analysis (PCA) to find the transformation matrix for disguised face recognition adaptation.
+Kohli et al. \cite{kohli2018face} finetuned models using disguised faces.
+Smirnov et al. \cite{smirnov2018hard} proposed a hard example mining method benefitted from class-wise (Doppelganger Mining \cite{smirnov2017doppelganger}) and example-wise mining to learn useful deep embeddings for disguised face recognition.
+Suri et al. \cite{suri2018matching} learned the representations of images in terms of colors, shapes, and textures (COST) using an unsupervised dictionary learning method, and utilized the combination of COST features and CNN features to perform recognition.